-Links to the 'keeping it simple' anatomy sections are listed in the anatomy index.
+Links to the 'keeping it simple' sections can be found on the anatomy index page:

 1. Find your Base-Line.

-Think of your Base-Line muscles as your body's core pillar of strength that should support all movement.
+Think of your Base-Line muscles as your body's core pillar of strength, from where all movement should originate.

 2. Connect your Base-Line to your legs.